Toggle: English / Spanish

 There is no preparation needed for this test.
 Ask your health care provider about any medicines you are taking that may affect the test results.
 Do not stop taking any medicines without first asking your health care provider.

-Medicines you may need to stop taking include:
+Medicines you may need to temporarily stop include:

 How the Test will Feel